 In our relationships things can sometimes get confusing and hurtful, one minute we are in a loving and fulfilling relationship and the next we aren’t enjoying each others company very much, we get annoyed at the smallest of things, and we don’t seem to be able to communicate our feelings very effectively.

-One of the reasons for this is the lack of responsibility we take for our own feelings and actions, we don't take responbility for how we are the ones creating the way our relationship is with our Partner, what happens is we begin to communicate with “You statements”.
+One of the reasons for this is the lack of responsibility for our own feelings and actions.
+We don't take responsibility for being the one creating the way our relationship is with our Partner, what happens is we begin to communicate with “you statements”.

 These “you statements” make our Partner feel attacked, we begin pointing the finger of blame at the person we love, our Partner is being made to feel completely responsible for the situation and our own feelings and emotions, when in fact it is only ourselves who are responsible for those feelings, emotions and the situation.

-What we can instead do is take full responsibility for the relationship, the situation and most importantly our own feelings.
-Instead of blaming our Partners we could communicate more like this - “I feel unloved and unwanted right now, I feel hurt that we aren’t being loving to each other and not making an effort to make things better, I have a need to feel loved and when that need isn’t being met I get fearful so I act in ways that are hurtful to push you away.”
+What we can do instead is take full responsibility for the relationship, the actions we take, and most importantly our own feelings.
+Instead of blaming our Partners we could communicate more like this: "I feel unloved and unwanted right now, I feel hurt that we aren’t being loving to each other, and not making an effort to make things better, I have a need to feel loved and when that need isn’t being met I get fearful so I act in ways that are hurtful to push you away.”

 In this way we take responsibility with our language, using “I feel”, or “I am statements” to communicate our feelings without blaming one another.